 Perhaps you could benefit from talking with a professional counselor.
 If more traditional venues are not a good fit for you, consider an online therapist who can work through it with you.
 The clinicians at BetterHelp are well-equipped to do so and may be more affordable, and more convenient than other sources are likely to be.

 Further, take a look at your personal goals and pursue them.
 Start working on losing that weight you’ve been meaning to for the last year, apply for that dream job, strengthen your other important relationships.
 The point is to take your life by the reins and remember you are more than your dating relationships.

-The best way to get over someone
+The best way to get over a relationship

-As much as you may not want to hear this, the best way to get over someone is giving yourself lots of time, and ultimately accepting that getting over someone doesn't mean feeling anything in relation to that person again.
+As much as you may not want to hear this, one of the best ways to get over someone is giving yourself lots of time, and ultimately accepting that getting over someone doesn’t mean feeling anything in relation to that person again.
 When it comes down to it, you may very well always care for that person.
 This is because what you had was real, and that never completely disappears.
 It does, however, change.
 So, if you take the time to focus on you and allow yourself to heal, you will get to a point where you can think of him or her and feel fondness without any longing or hurt whatsoever.